4.9

 • Core Requirement: Effective English communication is a must.

-4. Be Transparent with Proficiency Levels
+4. Be Specific About Proficiency

 Takeaway